2025 MLB MVP Odds, Analysis, and Picks: AL and NL

 AL MVP Favorites for 2025

 The Yankees’ Aaron Judge swept first place in MVP voting last year, earning all 30 votes.
-Following one month of action, Judge is back in the driver’s seat to win his third AL MVP award.
-Nevertheless, it’s early in the season and we haven’t even hit the summer months yet, so a lot could change in the coming weeks!
+Following the first half of the 2025 season, Judge is back in the driver’s seat to win his third AL MVP award.

 NL MVP Favorites for 2025

 Shohei Ohtani lived up to the hype in his first year with the Dodgers, helping LA dominate the Yankees in the 2024 World Series.
-Ohtani is the +250 favorite to win his third straight MVP and the fourth of his career.
+He’s extended his lead as a huge betting favorite to win consecutive MVP awards in 2025.

 Best MVP Sleeper Bets for 2025